yhwang/node-red-contrib-tf-model/examples/object-detection/README.md

     "objects": <list of detected object>
 }
 ```
+This function node executes a special logic to queue up the original image and
+wait for the inference results which also contains a `complete` flag.
+Image
+data and prediction results are paired up as a named map object and passed to
-And pass the named map object to `bounding-box` node.
-Then it draws the
+the `bounding-box` node.
+Finally, the `bounding box` node draws the detected
-detected objects onto the image.
+objects onto the image.